erinbuckels/starter-academic/content/publication/individual-differences-in-activation-of-the-parental-care-motivational-system-assessment-prediction-and-implications/index.md

   - "2"
 author_notes:
   - admin
+  - Alec T. Beall
+  - Marlise K. Hofer
+  - Eden Y. Lin
+  - Zenan Zhou
+  - Mark Schaller
 doi: 10.1037/pspp0000023
-publication: " Journal of Personality and Social Psychology"
+publication: "_Journal of Personality and Social Psychology_"
 abstract: "We report on the development, validation, and utility of a measure assessing individual differences in activation of the parental care motivational system: The Parental Care and Tenderness (PCAT) questionnaire.